 The exercises given here are intended to help you regain your range of movement and improve your posture.
 The exercises should not cause you any more pain than you are presently experiencing with your RSI.
 If any exercise does cause you pain, stop doing that exercise and move on to a different exercise.
 As your health improves you can revisit any exercises that you had to skip.

-The exercises can be done in any order, although you may find that you have a preferred order to do the exercises in.
+The exercises can be done in any order, although you may find that you have a preferred order to do the exercises.
 I tend to do all standing exercises, followed by all sitting exercises, followed by all floor exercises.

 Good times to exercise are in the morning before you start work, in the evening after work, and before you go to sleep.
-Additionally you may find doing these exercises at work in your lunch break helpful.
+Additionally, you may find doing these exercises at work during your lunch break helpful.
 Work colleagues may find it unusual to see someone doing these exercises.
-Dont let that put you off.
-If you can find somewhere private to exercise that is usually better.
+Don’t let that put you off.
+If you can find somewhere private (an unused room at your workplace) to exercise that is usually better.

 Touch the ceiling

-Its important to breath in and hold your breath whilst stretching as this improves the stretch.
+It’s important to breathe in and hold your breath whilst stretching as this improves the stretch.
 Make sure you can stretch and have your arms straight.
 If the ceiling is too low and you can’t do this, find a different room or go outside.